SICPDistilled/website/views/section/1-intro.md

 computations, at least in comparison with Fortran.
 Over the years, however, Lisp compilers have been developed that translate programs into machine code that can perform numerical computations reasonably efficiently.
-And for special applications, Lisp has been used with great effectiveness.
-Although Lisp has not yet overcome its old reputation as hopelessly inefficient, Lisp is now used in many applications where efficiency is not the central concern.
+Although Lisp has not yet overcome its old reputation as inefficient, Lisp is now used in many applications where efficiency is not the central concern.
 For example, Lisp has become a language of choice for operating-system shell languages and for extension languages for editors and computer-aided design systems.

 If Lisp is not a mainstream language, why are we using it as the framework for our discussion of programming?
 Because the language